-The Normalized Difference Vegetation Index (NDVI), one of the most popular, is a valuable way to understand vegetation health and land use remotely.
-In this article, we tell you what it is and how to use it.
+The Normalized Difference Vegetation Index (NDVI), one of the most popular, is a valuable way to remotely understand vegetation health and land use.
+This article tells you what it is and how to use it.

 Table of Contents: |